What is a Binder in Real Estate?

 When buying a house, a binder refers to formal and informal agreements leading up to the closing of the property.
 Because they’re used in many contexts, binders can be confusing.
 Most often a binder in real estate refers to the real estate binder, also known as an escrow or mortgage binder.

-Title binders are temporary insurance coverages meant to protect both buyer and seller during real estate transactions.
+• Title Binder – Title binders are temporary insurance coverage meant to protect both buyer and seller during real estate transactions.
 They’re most often used when the buyer and seller’s home insurance coverage don’t overlap – leaving the home vulnerable to unrecoverable damage.
 A title insurance binder is different from a title insurance binder or property insurance binder.

 Are Binders Required?